Pomerelia: Teutonic Order

 During Władysław's rule, the Margraviate of Brandenburg staked its claim on the territory in 1308, leading the local governor appointed by Władysław I the Elbow-high to request assistance from the Teutonic Knights, who evicted the Brandenburgers but took the area for themselves, annexing and incorporating it into the Teutonic Order state in 1309 (Teutonic takeover of Danzig (Gdańsk) and Treaty of Soldin).
-At the same time, Stolp (Słupsk) and Schlawe (Sławno) became part of the Duchy of Pomerania.
+At the same time, Słupsk and Sławno became part of the Duchy of Pomerania.
 This event caused a long-lasting dispute between Poland and the Teutonic Order over the control of Pomerelia.
 It resulted in a series of Polish–Teutonic Wars throughout the 14th and 15th centuries.

+In regards to church administration, Gdańsk Pomerania remained part of the Polish Diocese of Włocławek, a suffragan of the Archdiocese of Gniezno.

+In 1380, the first Scots settled in Gdańsk, founding what would eventually become a significant Scottish diaspora in Poland.
+First mention of Armenians, another historically important diaspora in Poland, in Gdańsk dates to 1427.